bryercowan/frank-frolf/README.md

 ## About This Project

-This project serves mostly learning this stack as I don't get to use it much in my day-to-day work.
-I'm using this project to learn Next.js, Prisma, and PostgreSQL.
-I also wanted to use as much new next.js features as possible, rather than bog it down with functionality or looks
+This project serves mostly learning Next.js, I wanted to use as much new next.js features as possible, so you might see some non-efficient code.... :)

 - Next.js 14
 - React